Stitch4D: Sparse Multi-Location 4D Urban Reconstruction via Spatio-Temporal Interpolation: Multi-Video Joint Optimization Module

 \section{Multi-Video Joint Optimization Module}

 As shown in Fig.~\ref{fig:mvjom}, MVJOM integrates panoramic videos captured from multiple camera locations and jointly optimizes a single time-varying scene representation $\mathcal{G}(t)$ in a unified coordinate frame.
-This joint optimization enables the model to enforce spatial consistency across locations while preserving temporal coherence throughout the sequence, which is difficult to achieve when each location is optimized independently.
+This joint optimization enables the model to enforce spatial consistency across locations throughout the sequence, which is difficult to achieve when each location is optimized independently.